samkarupz/faq/README.md

     mysql -u root -p < db.sql

 3. Start the PHP server

 4. Open the webpage http://localhost:8080/faq/

 Project Structure:
     index.php -- PDO Connection, API to handle likes and frontend

+Project Discription:
+    FAQ is a single-page web application that lists all FAQs and their answers along with a like count.
+    Each item includes a like button, and the like count increases automatically when a user clicks it.